Kendall Protests in the Theater of the Absurd

-In the sketch from Saturday night that reveals everything happening “behind the scenes,” Beck Bennett is featured as a tone-deaf writer-director taking on his first big directorial gig.
+In this sketch from Saturday Night Live, we are treated to a “behind the scenes” viewpoint of how the ad was made.
+SNL cast member, Beck Bennett, is featured as a tone-deaf writer-director taking on his first big directorial gig.
 At first glance, he appears excited and his production assistant (Kyle Mooney) congratulates him on his idea.
 Then his sister calls and everything falls apart.

-The sketch ends with Cecily Strong as Jenner giggling on the phone with a friend: “I stop the police from shooting black people by handing them a Pepsi.
+The sketch ends with fellow cast member, Cecily Strong, as Jenner giggling on the phone with a friend: “I stop the police from shooting black people by handing them a Pepsi.
 I know, it’s cute, right?”

 At the end of the day, “The Kendall Jenner Pepsi fiasco is a perfect example of what happens when there’s no black people in the room when decisions are being made,” tweeted Travon Free (@Travon).